cloudlearningplatform/asg-/README.md

 # asg-
-updatin  the AMI using terraform without stopping the application
+updating  the AMI using terraform without stopping the application